Grilled Fruit with Rosemary Honey

 What fruits work best for grilling with the rosemary honey syrup?

-The recipe lists pears, guava, peaches, grapes, and pineapple as options.
+I like pears, guava, peaches, grapes, and pineapple.
 Firm fruits that can hold up to 2 to 3 minutes per side on a buttered grill work best; very soft or juicy fruits may fall apart.

 Why do you brush the syrup on during grilling rather than just drizzling it over at the end?

-The recipe calls for sprinkling or brushing syrup over the fruit every minute while it grills to build up a caramelized effect on the surface.
-A final spoonful of extra syrup is added at serving for additional flavor and shine.
+Sprinkle or brush the syrup over the fruit every minute while it grills to build up a caramelized effect on the surface.
+Then add a final spoonful of extra syrup at serving for additional flavor and shine.

 Add a comment Add a comment